fmay/temp/.guides/sections.md

 Take a look at the code and you can see that we've provided a new function `createBird`.
 This function

 1. Creates a brand new bird.
-1. Positions it at the desired coordinate.
+1. Positions it at the specified coordinate.

 You can also see that to position 7 birds, we call the same function 7 times but with different coordinates for each one.